Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: RVFL with density-based encodings

 Note that due to the way of forming $\textbf{F}$ and $\textbf{W}^{\text{in}}$, the input to the hidden layer neurons is always integers in the range $[-K, K]$.
 Moreover, even after the clipping the activations of neurons are integers in the range $[-\kappa$ and $\kappa]$ (practically, $\kappa < K$).
 Thus, each hidden neuron can be represented using only $\lceil \log_2(2\kappa+1) \rceil$ bits of memory.
 For example, when $\kappa=3$, there are seven unique activations of a neuron, which can be stored with just three bits.
 Last but not least, it is worth mentioning that for an efficient implementation the explicit calculation of $\textbf{F}$ is redundant.
 As it could be seen from Fig.~\ref{fig:intelm:ex}, the same result as $\textbf{F} \odot \textbf{W}^{\text{in}}$ could be obtained if for each feature we use $v$ as an indicator of which signs should be changed in $\textbf{W}^{\text{in}}$.
 As it will be shown in the next section, these properties give a major advantage over the conventional RFVL for resource-efficient implementation on digital hardware.

 Since in the proposed approach the part of the network between the hidden and output layers is not modified, the simplest case is to train the readout matrix $\textbf{W}^{\text{out}}$ in the same manner as for the conventional RVFL (Section~\ref{sect:rvfl}).
-However, since the goal is to obtain a very simplistic implementation, it is worth considering alternatives where $\textbf{W}^{\text{out}}$ would contain only integer values in a small limited range.
+Note that while training the readout matrix $\textbf{W}^{\text{out}}$ according to (\ref{eq:rvfl:wout}) there is no need to normalize the activation values in $\textbf{h}$.
+Moreover, since the goal is to obtain a very simplistic implementation, it is worth considering alternatives where $\textbf{W}^{\text{out}}$ would contain only integer values in a small limited range.
 In particular, we have considered three options: quantizing the result of regression (\ref{eq:rvfl:wout}); using a genetic algorithm (GA) initialized randomly; using GA initialized with the quantized result of regression.
 During the search, GA used the cost function for the generalized Learning Vector Quantization~\cite{GeneralizedLVQ}.